From Mission Network News

 Libya has become a hub for migrants across Africa hoping to cross the Mediterranean to enter Europe for work and better lives.
 Open Doors CEO David Curry says it’s possible this group of Ethiopians fell into that category.
 “Within Libya, you have migrant worker groups, just like when you had Egyptians who were there to work within Libya.
 It’s likely; we don’t know….
 What we know about this incident is what ISIS has been willing to brag about thus far.”

 The White House has condemned “in the strongest terms” the mass murders.
 But Curry says that doesn’t really go far enough.
 “What you have here is another example of ISIS showing that they are targeting Christians within the Middle East regions.
-It’s not just within the caliphate, the region of control that they set up in Iraq and Syria.
+It’s not just within the An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute.
+More, the region of control that they set up in Iraq and Syria.
 It’s in Libya–it’s in anywhere where they can gain a foothold, where they’re not being resisted.”

 Why target Ethiopians?
 Although Ethiopia is a predominantly Christian nation, Christians in Muslim areas have been reporting discrimination.
 The country has also drawn the ire of Islamic extremists due to military’s attacks on Somalia, which is over 99% Muslim, according to the Joshua Project.